Call Today! 888-234-8376

 Top 10 Most Dangerous Occupations That Life Insurance Companies Hate!

 The following occupations will place you in the high risk life insurance category.

 1. Fishing Industry

 Number one on our list of life insurance high risk occupations is the fishing industry.
 Now one only need watch about 30 seconds of the hit show Deadliest Catch to realize that crab fishing in the Bering Sea is a pretty dangerous job.
-But did you know that statistically speaking, for every 100,000 individuals working in the fishing industry, nearly 131 of them will die each and every year while on the job!

 In addition, it should be noted that not all of the individuals that die while working in the commercial fishing industry are on boats.
 After all, there are many different occupations within the fishing industry as a whole, occupations such as fish farming and fish processing, which can also be quite dangerous.

 For this reason, it’s essential that anyone working, even remotely in what could be described as part of the fishing industry as a whole, speak first to a licensed life insurance agent, with access to dozens of different life insurance comapnies so that they can be sure to get the best deal.